iisayboom/Amazon_Azure_Migration/README.md

 ###Configurations related to Azure PostgreSQL:
 #####Configure network settings on the database
-Because at this moment Azure does not support the linking between an Azure PostgreSQL database and a subnet it is not possible to get a private
-IP-adress on the database.
-Because of this you need to add a firewall rule which allows the TomTom network.
-To do this, log into the
-Azure portal, go to the database, open `Connection Security`, click the `Add client ip` button and save.
+Because at this moment Azure does not support the linking between an Azure PostgreSQL database and a subnet it is not possible to get a private IP-adress on the database.
+Because of this you need to add a firewall rule which makes it so your network is allowed.
+To do this, log into the Azure portal, go to the database, open `Connection Security`, click the `Add client ip` button and save.

 As as a second configuration you need to enable the endpoint between the database and the VNET.
 To do so, click the VNET-rule and click the enable button.